rafacancian/rac-b3invest/README.md

   </a>
 </p>

->**Project developed for apply concepts and experiences using microservice architecture based on simplified investment business rules of B3 (Brazilian Investment exchange)**
+>**DEPRECATED: a new project was created (Private repository) Project developed for apply concepts and experiences using microservice architecture based on simplified investment business rules of B3 (Brazilian Investment exchange)**
 >
 >**B3Invest Config Server**
 >>Module responsible to centralize the configuration access (this configurations are public because the project is used just to study)